 According to plan, almost

-For awhile, everything went according to plan.
+For a while, everything went according to plan.
 I pried off the two supers—impossibly heavy—and checked them for brood.
 None found.
 Excellent.
 Then I took off the queen excluder and added the new medium, the escape board, and the two honey supers.
 I closed up the hive and planned to return in two days to remove the honey.
-I cleaned up a few honey drips, but the the job had been clean and neat.
+Although I had to clean up a few honey drips, the job had been mostly clean and neat.

 I wasn’t planning to do anything to the hive next to it.
 Glen’s hive, as I call it, was created from a swarm that had moved into an empty brood box through the hole in an inner cover that was stored on top of it.
 Once I discovered the swarm, I tricked it out with a bottom board, a slatted rack, a robbing screen, and a lid.